Skip to content

 import json

-from examples.experimental.crewai.myapp.agents import CustomerSupportAgent, search_kb
+from examples.frameworks.crewai.myapp.agents import CustomerSupportAgent, search_kb

 from tenro import Provider